What is a hemifacial spasm?

 Coping with hemifacial spasm

-Hemifacial spasm is usually a chronic condition.
-In addition to treatment, it is helpful to have coping strategies to minimize symptoms associated with it.
+Hemifacial spasm is typically a chronic condition.
+In addition to treatment, it is helpful to take steps to try to minimize symptoms associated with it.

-Speak to your doctor about clinical trials in your area that may be available and could offer potential new treatments.
+Your eye doctor also may have information about clinical trials in your area that may be available and could offer potential new treatments.

-In addition, the following organizations can assist individuals and caregivers of people living with hemifacial spasm:
+In addition, there are national nonprofit organizations that can assist individuals and caregivers of people living with hemifacial spasm.

 A caring team of doctors and healthcare professionals, along with a supportive network of family and friends, are important resources for those living with hemifacial spasm.